 Want to know the story behind OneRep?
 Our CEO Dimitri Shelest gave an interview to the SafetyDetectives team.
 Read on to learn why he started OneRep 6 years ago, what is most rewarding about working in cybersecurity, which cyber threats are out there today, and how COVID-19 is changing cybersecurity.

-Safety Detectives: What motivated you to start your company?
+Safety Detectives (SD): What motivated you to start your company?

 Doing research on this data removal process, I came to find that every site had (and still has) its own overly complicated steps, putting a huge burden on the individual in order to opt out.